 How does the judging work?

 All of the artworks are viewed and judged by a panel of artists and art professionals.
+Read more about this year’s judges.
 There are two sets of judges, one for artworks made by primary students and one for secondary.
 When the judges make their selections, they choose which artworks will be shown online and which will be shown at the Royal Academy.
 Everyone who submits artworks will hear from us by the end of May.

 Prizes are awarded each year for two inspiring artworks from each key stage, as chosen by the President of the Royal Academy, and you can also vote for your favourite artwork in our annual People’s Choice Award.
+All prize winners will receive vouchers for art materials plus a free practical workshop for their school.
 Take a look at the 2020 prize winning artworks.